I have a question for you.

 Do you feel part of a group of friends?
 If you answer no, you are not alone..
 Nearly 30% of Australians over 18 years of age reported that they rarely or never felt part of a group of friends.
 Loneliness is not just caused by not having enough friends.
 Hence the saying that you can feel lonely in a crowd.
 Feelings of loneliness are to a large extent caused by our perception of our social connectedness.
 It is related to how connected we feel.
 The good news is by working on your thinking about social situations you can change how lonely you feel.
 It's one thing to know that changing our thinking can help reduce our feelings of loneliness.

-But how do you change your thinking?
-I admit it, I get annoyed, irritated, even angry easily.
-Some days it could be missing a change of lights and getting stuck in the traffic, not knowing what I'm going to have for tea, my children asking me the same question 20 different times in an hour, or something totally out of my control like the state of world politics.
+If you want to find out more about creating connections, you may enjoy listening to my podcast - Creating Connections.
+Chat soon Kim *updated 20th October 2023 I admit it, I get annoyed, irritated, even angry, easily.
+Some days it could be something as simple as missing a change of lights and getting stuck in the traffic; not knowing what I'm going to have for tea; my children asking me the same question 20 different times in an hour; or, something totally out of my control like the state of world politics.
 Somedays I just wake up irritated due to other stresses.
 My brain battles with the fact that the world is not how I would like it to be and is full of "whys and shoulds''.
 Now anger can be a great motivating force for change, however, when directed at things you can't change or don't have the time, energy or inclination to change, it is like banging your head against a brick wall.
-It's hard being angry and annoyed, it takes energy and it hurts the people around me when I am short with my patience or have no space in my world perspective of indignation to listen and be with them.
-Calming the beast I have been working on some different strategies and I thought if I share them other people may find them useful.
+It's hard being angry and annoyed, it takes energy and it hurts the people around me when I am short with my patience or have no space in my world of indignation to listen and be with them.
+Remembering to stop and breath is common advice, and when you can do this it helps.

 Categories